sgarcia0206/comp122-f23/format-encodings/notes_11_08.md

 ## Announcements:

-   1. The Planning for the rest of the summer
+   1. The Planning for the rest of the semester
       1. Exam #2: Formats & Encodings
-         - November 20/21
+         - November 20/21 (the day before Thanksgiving)
          - During Class time
          - Paper-like Deliverable